-11.1 In order for staff to be able to understand and discharge their safeguarding and child protection duties, Stoke Park School has committed to training staff throughout the academic year.
-All staff members will be made aware of Stoke Park School's safeguarding processes and structures and will receive training on these as part of their induction, including an online NSPCC training course, CPOMS and Prevent training.
+11.1 In order for staff to be able to understand and discharge their safeguarding and child protection duties, President Kennedy School has committed to training staff throughout the academic year.
+All staff members will be made aware of President Kennedy School's safeguarding processes and structures and will receive training on these as part of their induction, including an online NSPCC training course, CPOMS and Prevent training.
 As part of this training and their annual refresher, they will also receive:

-- This 'Safeguarding and Child Protection Policy'; - The staff Code of Conduct; - Copies of Part 1 and/or Annex A of Keeping Children Safe in Education (2023); - Children Missing Education or Persistently Absent Policy; - The school Behaviour Policy - The Whistle Blowing Policy; - Guidance for Safer Working Practice for Adults who work with Children and Young People in Education Settings'.
-(Safer Recruitment Consortium, Feb 2022). - Stoke Park School's Statement of Procedures for Dealing with Allegations of Abuse against Teachers, Other Staff and Volunteers; - The Futures Trust ICT Acceptable Use Policy; - Stoke Park School's Visitor Management Policy; - Stoke Park School Educational Visits Policy.
+- This 'Safeguarding and Child Protection Policy'; - The staff Code of Conduct: - Copies of Part 1 and/or Annex A of Keeping Children Safe in Education (2022); - The Attendance Policy including procedures for Children Missing Education; - The school Behaviour and Rewards Policy; - The Whistle Blowing Policy; - Guidance for Safer Working Practice for those working with children and young people in education settings (May, 2019) and Addendum (April, 2020) - President Kennedy School's Statement of Procedures for Dealing with Allegations of Abuse against Teachers, Other Staff and Volunteers; - The Futures Trust ICT Acceptable Use Policy; - President Kennedy School's Visitor Management Policy; - President Kennedy School Educational Visits Policy.

-Each of these policies and all relevant documentation can be provided by the HR Manager or DSL and are available on the staff shared drive "sharepoint".
+Each of these policies and all relevant documentation can be provided by the HR Manager or DSL and are available on the staff shared drive "SharePoint".

-11.2 Staff at Stoke Park School (including governors and volunteers) will receive additional training, Safeguarding Bulletins and Briefings, covering the following topics in the most appropriate level of detail for their role, in response to the current safeguarding context of our community:
+11.2 Staff at President Kennedy School (including governors and volunteers) will receive additional training, Safeguarding Bulletins and Briefings, covering the following topics in the most appropriate level of detail for their role, in response to the current safeguarding context of our community:

 - Preventing Extremism,

 - Online Safety & 'Sharing of consensual or non-consensual nude and seminude images or videos'

 - Exploitation of children for criminality or sexual exploitation

 - child-on-child abuse

 - sexual violence and harassment

 - So called "Honour Based" Abuse, Forced Marriage, Female Genital Mutilation

 - Prejudice Related Incidents

 - Mental Health

 - Safeguarding SEND students

 - Young Carers

 - Children who are Looked After

 - Drug & Alcohol Misuse

+- Children Missing Education or Truanting

 - Children Missing or Persistently Absent from Education

 - Educational Visits

-11.3 The Designated Safeguarding Lead must attend the Coventry Safeguarding Partnership's Designated Safeguarding Lead Refresher Training every two years.

-11.4 The DSL will undertake Prevent awareness training and keep knowledge and skills up to date for example, through e-bulletins, meeting other DSLs, attending Coventry DSL briefings or digesting safeguarding developments as required.

-11.5 The Deputy Designated Safeguarding Lead must also meet the training requirements in section 11.3.

-11.6 Any newly appointed Designated Safeguarding Lead must attend Coventry Safeguarding Partnership's Initial Designated Safeguarding Lead training before taking lead responsibility for safeguarding.
+- 11.3 The Designated Safeguarding Lead must attend the Coventry Safeguarding Partnership's Designated Safeguarding Lead Refresher Training every two years. - 11.4 The DSL will undertake Prevent awareness training and keep knowledge and skills up to date for example, through e-bulletins, meeting other DSLs, attending Coventry DSL briefings or digesting safeguarding developments as required. - 11.5 The Deputy Designated Safeguarding Lead must also meet the training requirements in section 11.3. - 11.6 Any newly appointed Designated Safeguarding Lead must attend Coventry Safeguarding Partnership's initial Designated Safeguarding Lead training before taking lead responsibility for safeguarding.
 The Deputy Designated Safeguarding Lead will take a leading role on safeguarding for the short time that the Designated Safeguarding Lead is waiting to receive training.